Abul Momen

 Abul Momen (born December 18, 1948) is a Bangladeshi journalist.
 He had been a resident editor of Prothom Alo since 1998.
 He is currently the advisory editor of Dainik Suprabhat.
-He was awarded Ekushey Padak in 2017 by the Government of Bangladesh.
+He was awarded Ekushey Padak in 2017 by the government of Bangladesh.

 Background and career

-Momen was born on December 18, 1948, in Chittagong district under Satkania Upazila at Keochia Union.
+Momen was born on December 18, 1948, in Chittagong district.
 He was the son of littérateur Abul Fazal.
-He completed his master's from the University of Dhaka.
-He worked in Chittagong Art College, The Daily Star and The Daily Bhorer Kagoj.
-He was professor of University of Chittagong He won Bangla Academy Literary Award in 2016 in the non-fiction category.
+He completed his master's at the University of Dhaka.
+He worked at Chittagong Art College, The Daily Star, and Bhorer Kagoj.
+He was a professor at the University of Chittagong.
+He won the Bangla Academy Literary Award in 2016 in the non-fiction category.

 Personal life

 Momen is married to Shila Momen.
 Together they have one daughter and one son.